-In Washington, a DUI (driving under the influence) is generally considered a “third offense” when the motorist has two prior DUI convictions that occurred within the past seven years.
+In Washington, a DUI (driving under the influence) is generally considered a "third offense" when the motorist has two prior DUI convictions that occurred within the past seven years.
 This article discusses some of the consequences of a third-offense DUI in Washington.
-(Also, read about the penalties for a first and second DUI in Washington.)
+(The penalties for a first and second DUI in Washington are generally less severe.)

 Washington defines DUI as driving or being in actual physical control of a vehicle while:

 DUI offenses based on impairment (drugs or alcohol), THC concentration, and BACs under .15% typically carry the lowest penalties.
 DUI offenders who refused chemical testing (blood or breath) in violation of Washington's implied consent laws or had a BAC of .15% or greater generally face more severe consequences.

 "Administrative penalties" are those imposed by the Washington State Department of Licensing.
 Some administrative consequences are triggered by the arrest and apply even if the defendant is never actually convicted of a DUI in criminal court.
 For a third DUI, the administrative penalties include:

 The Department of Licensing also requires all motorists convicted of a third-offense DUI—regardless of when the prior offenses occurred—to have ignition interlock devices (IIDs) on their vehicles for at least ten years.
 And DUI second offenders who had a passenger under the age of 16 in their vehicle at the time of their offense are required to have IIDs for at least ten-and-a-half years.

 "Criminal penalties" are those imposed by a criminal court following a DUI conviction.
 For a third DUI, the criminal penalties include: